luord/luord.github.io/content/pages/about.md

 Literature
 : I read and write fiction, a lot.
-Mostly short stories because I don't have the time for full novels, but I do try to read the odd novel every now and then and also hope to publish a novel (or cycle) of my own some day.
+Mostly short stories because I don't have the time for full novels, but I do try to read the odd novel every now and then and also hope to publish a novel (or series) of my own some day.
 I don't have a set favorite genre as I read horror, historical fiction, romance, crime, thrillers, etc., but I do gravitate toward fantasy and, to a lesser extent, science fiction.